MiniZinc/libminizinc/docs/en/spec.rst

 Arguments may be passed by position, as above, or by name using the syntax :mzn:`name: expr`, where ``name`` is a parameter name of the called operation.
-For example, given the declaration :mzn:`predicate foo(int: x, int: y)`, the following calls are equivalent:
+For example, given the user-defined operation :mzn:`predicate foo(int: x, int: y) = ...`, the following calls are
+equivalent:

 .. code-block:: minizinc